Nigeria, PhD Candidate, Arthur V. Mauro Centre for Peace and Justice, St Paul’s College, University of Manitoba, 2017

 Rethinking Indigeneity in Postcolonial Africa: Nomadism, Autochthonism, and Ethnographies of Peace and Conflict in Northern Nigeria

-This exploratory case study examines farmer-herder conflict in Northern Nigeria with a view to discussing aspects of a broader precolonial, colonial, and post-colonial African crisis bordering on claims to Indigenous rights, and exploring critical and emancipatory peacebuilding approaches.
+This exploratory case study examines farmer-herder conflict in Northern Nigeria with a view to discussing aspects of a broader precolonial, colonial, and post-colonial African crisis bordering on claims to Indigenous and autochthonous rights, and exploring critical and emancipatory peacebuilding approaches.
 Tensions arising from claims to opposing notions of indigeneity have contributed to conflicts in several parts of Africa.
 The conflict between the farmer (perceived as autochthonous-indigene) and the herder (recognized as settler-indigene) in Nigeria offers a significant context to explore the stakes of this violent phenomenon.